chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 <br>&ndash; one restroom for Men players and one restroom for Women players
 <br>&ndash; both are situated in the Foyer area near the Ballroom playing area
 <br>&ndash; staff may also use these restrooms, but no other non-players
+<br>&ndash; all onsite attendees may be photographed, videotaped, etc.

 (Except for staff) **NO TECH OF ANY KIND on the whole 2nd floor**